allaud/bravado-quest/README.md

 You are suggested to implement a simple profile search application using Rails, webpacker, Vue.
 Expected technologies used are: ES6, CSS (with any pre/post processors), html.

+## Working example

+Please check this link to see the app in action: https://monosnap.com/file/8MMGLomAM2yeBVC1cMITddunrKrKPe

 ## Layout design

 Can be found here: https://www.figma.com/file/PyncPYa1rpOxRooTdfvgxHRN/Bravado-Quest